Sharpness of the percolation transition in the two-dimensional contact process: Proof of Theorem

 \end{lem}

-Now, if there is a horizontal crossing of one of the above mentioned translates of $L_{n_i}$, there must be a horizontal crossing in the `hard' direction of at least one of the following (six) translates (on the cylinder) of the rectangle $[0, 3 n_i] \times [n_i, 2 n_i]$:
+Now if there is a horizontal crossing of one of the above-mentioned translates of $L_{n_i}$, there must be a horizontal crossing in the ``hard'' direction of at least one of the following (six) translates (on the cylinder) of the rectangle $[0, 3 n_i] \times [n_i, 2 n_i]$:

-Hence, by the usual `square root trick',
+Hence, by the usual ``square root trick,''

-which, combined with Lemma \ref{q2Ani-bound}, immediately gives that for every $\ep^* >0$ there is an $\al >0$ s.t. for all sufficiently large $i$
+which, combined with Lemma \ref{q2Ani-bound}, immediately gives that for every $\ep^* >0$ there is an $\al >0$ s.t. for all sufficiently large~$i$

-Finally, the following Proposition is obtained:
+Finally the following proposition is obtained.

 \begin{prop} \end{prop}